Comprehensive Guide to VAT in Austria: Rates, Registration, and Compliance

 Taxability Rules for ESS:

-Under the EU-harmonized legislature, the general place of supply rules applies to B2B supplies of ESS, whereas for B2C supplies, the VAT rate is the one of the consumer's residence.
+Under the EU-harmonized legislation, the general place-of-supply rules apply to B2B supplies of ESS, whereas for B2C supplies, the VAT rate is that of the consumer's residence.

 How much is VAT in Austria on ESS?